sjbiaga/kittens/mt-2-EitherT/README.md

 - In `flatMap` - the other of the two methods required to turn `EitherT` into a monad -, the result of type `F[Either[A, D]]` is obtained directly by accessing `value` on the `EitherT[F, A, D]` result of the function parameter `g`.

-2. A nicely symmetric method is `biflatMap`, which is akin to the right-biased `flatMap` method, but can map in either the "left" or the "right" case:
+2. A nicely symmetric method is `biflatMap`, which is akin to the right-biased `flatMap` method, but can map in both the "left" and the "right" case:

 ```Scala
 def biflatMap[C, D](f: A => EitherT[F, C, D], g: B => EitherT[F, C, D])(implicit F: FlatMap[F]): EitherT[F, C, D] =